zpainter/iassist/content/about/regional-report-1997-1998-united-states.md

 -   Ilona Einowski (University of California, Berkeley) has been involved in a project to enhance on-line access to US Census data.
-    Working with The University Library and building on work done by Oregon State University\'s Government Information Sharing Project and the Bureau\'s LOOKUP program, they have provided on-line access to three of the Subject Summary Tape Files (SSTFs 2, 3 and 5) from the 1990 Census.
+    Working with The University Library and building on work done by Oregon State University's Government Information Sharing Project and the Bureau's LOOKUP program, they have provided on-line access to three of the Subject Summary Tape Files (SSTFs 2, 3 and 5) from the 1990 Census.
 This project can be viewed at :
     <http://sunsite.berkeley.edu/GovData/info/>.
--   Fred Gey (University of California, Berkeley) is co-principal investigator of the DARPA research contract \"Search Support for Unfamiliar Metadata.\" This project aims to create mapping from ordinary language search terms to specialized classification schemes, including numeric classification such as Standard Industrial Classification (used for County Business Patterns and
+-   Fred Gey (University of California, Berkeley) is co-principal investigator of the DARPA research contract "Search Support for Unfamiliar Metadata."
+This project aims to create mapping from ordinary language search terms to specialized classification schemes, including numeric classification such as Standard Industrial Classification (used for County Business Patterns and